-Based on the collection of data in the study, the mClass: Reading 3D assessment provides rich data to guide teachers in improving student reading achievement.
-Problems of concerns have been identified and discussed; however, as shown in other mClass: Reading 3D research (Wilson, 2012), steps need to be taken to utilize the data to its fullest potential to differentiate and drive instruction, improve fidelity in the implementation of the program, and to improve student reading achievement.
-Further research needs to be conducted to determine the impact, if any, reading instructional coaches have on the implementation of Class: Reading 3D.
+Based on the collection of data in the study, the mClass: Reading 3D assessment has provided rich data to guide teachers to improve student reading achievement.
+Problems of concern have been identified and discussed; however, as shown in other mClass: Reading 3D research (M. T. Wilson, 2012), steps need to be taken to utilize the data to its fullest potential to differentiate and drive instruction, improve fidelity in the implementation of the program, and to improve student reading achievement.
+Further research needs to be conducted to determine the impact, if any, of reading instructional coaches on the implementation of mClass: Reading 3D.
+Some schools throughout the State of North Carolina have literacy/reading specialists while others do not.
+The reasons for this are attributed to funding, test scores, and local boards of education.
+However, further research needs to be conducted to determine the impact of mClass: Reading 3D in schools that have literacy/instructional specialists in comparison to schools that do not.
+Additionally, other areas need to be explored that relate to program fidelity, transparency, alignment among teachers and administrators, quality staff development, and teacher support.

-Results from this study can be generalized to other rural school districts in the State of North Carolina who are implementing Class: Reading 3D in grades K-3.
+Results from this study can be generalized to other rural school districts in the State of North Carolina that are implementing mClass: Reading 3D in grades K-3.
 However, future studies need to be completed for urban school districts.
 Future researchers may wish to conduct similar research studies across other school districts implementing the mClass: Reading 3D assessment to evaluate the consistency of findings.
-The qualitative portion of this study focused on the impact Class: Reading 3D had on second-grade students' reading achievement among the three selected schools.
-Future research should focus on the impact of Class: Reading 3D on student reading achievement for students in grades K-3.
+The qualitative portion of this study focused on the impact mClass: Reading 3D had on second-grade student reading achievement among the three selected schools.
+Future research is needed to determine the impact of mClass: Reading 3D on student reading achievement in other elementary grade levels.